benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 ##Pretty Post Posting & Previews

 Our old form looks a bit yuck and we don't get to preview our images either!
-It's just not right.  let's shake things up a bit so our form actually looks OK, and we can have a quick glimpse at our image before we post, just in case we were to accidentally upoad a picture of our glutes again...
+It's just not right.  let's shake things up a bit so our form actually looks OK, and we can have a quick glimpse at our image before we post, just in case we were to accidentally upload a picture of our glutes again...

 This is what the new form looks like again, for reference: